 - web dev & Python coding supporting the above (e.g. digital zine quilt)

-- tutorials documenting the above scholarship, so others can learn from & build on it
+- tutorials, teaching, & speaking documenting the above scholarship, so others can learn from & build on it

 creating zines!